 Nathaniel J.S.
 Ashby, Ph.D.
-Assistant Professor of Cognitive Analytics
+Associate Professor of Cognitive Analytics

 Nathaniel grew up in rainy Portland, Oregon and is a non-traditional first-generation college graduate.
 His favorite hobby is traveling, and so far, he has visited nearly every state in the union and 12% of the world’s countries.
 In addition, his academic pursuits provided him with the unique opportunity to live in Germany, England, and Israel.
 These experiences have instilled him with a unique perspective on human behavior, and a respect for those things that make us different and similar to one another.
 When he isn’t prepping for class, buried in research projects, or traveling the globe, you’re likely to find him hiking through the forest, engaged in an intense gaming session, or trying out a new recipe.